nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 to the LogicManager.
 The CommandResult will update the UI by setting showHelp() to true to show the pop-up help window.

-The following Activity Diagram summarizes what happens when a user executes the list command:
+The following Activity Diagram summarizes what happens when a user executes the help command:

 ![Help Command Activity Diagram](images/HelpCommandActivityDiagram.png)